Is Your Brisket Bark Too Hard? (6 Ways to Prevent/ Fix It)

 What Is Brisket Bark?

-So what is brisket bark In case you aren’t up to speed with BBQ lingo…
+So what is brisket bark?
+In case you aren’t up to speed with BBQ lingo…

 The ‘bark’ is a combination of the spice rub and cooking technique (smoking) that chemically reacts through the cooking process (heat).
+It forms on the actual meat over the fat layer on the entire brisket.

+The bark layer on the brisket is a delicacy and delicious to eat!
 It needs to be done right and if you haven’t tried it, imagine the layers of textures and flavor.

 Why Is My Brisket Bark Too Hard?